How much should you tip (and what the 2026 norms actually are)

 - 25% tip: a quarter of the bill. $65 → ~$16.25.

-If you regularly split bills with the same group, set a group rule and stick to it.
-The most common frictions are around tax, tip percentage, and whether to split evenly or itemize.
-Pick once, stop arguing about it every meal.
-"We split evenly, 20% tip, post-tax" is a clean rule that ends debate.
+If you regularly split bills with the same group, set a rule once and stick to it.
+The most common frictions are around tax treatment, tip percentage, and even-vs-itemized.
+Pick once, stop arguing every meal.
+"We split evenly, 20% tip, post-tax" is a clean rule that ends debate and lets everyone just enjoy dinner.

-If you run a service business, also look at our freelance rate calculator to make sure your hourly is covering the time your customers are taking, and the employee cost calculator to see what each additional staff member really costs once benefits and payroll taxes are included.
+If you run a service business, also look at our freelance rate calculator to make sure your hourly covers the time your customers take, the employee cost calculator to see what each additional staff member really costs once benefits and payroll taxes are included, and the payroll tax estimator for employer FICA and unemployment burden on tipped wages.